Holistic approach to gut health

 How does lifestyle influence the natural gut rhythm?

-The intestinal environment is largely determined by lifestyle factors.
+The gut environment is largely determined by lifestyle factors.
 Stress, lack of rest, and unbalanced daily routines can make the mucous membrane more sensitive and lower the threshold of irritation in the rectum.
 As a result, affected individuals react more strongly to mechanical or chemical stressors.

 How are lifestyle and stress classified in the overall context of gut health?